aroemers/rmap/README.md

 ##### `=`, `.equals`, `hash`, etc

 Comparing or calculating a hash of a recursive map means that it will be realized in full, before the comparison or calculation is performed.
-Needless to say, using a recursive map in a set of other map will trigger this as well.
+Needless to say, using a recursive map in a set or other map will trigger this as well.

 ##### `merge`